phenopackets/phenopacket-tools/docs/tutorial.rst

 Tutorial
 ========

-This tutorial walks through the installation of *phenopacket-tools* and provides an overview of the command-line interface functionality.
+This tutorial walks through the installation of *phenopacket-tools* and provides an overview and an intended usage of the command-line interface.
+The tutorial sections point to the parts of documentations which offer more detail.

 Setup
 =====